emagiz/emdocs/mds/microlearning/crashcourse-platform-create-transformation-xml-to-xml.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--conditional-result.png"></p>

-For those of you paying attention it should be clear that the way I have configured the examples there is no way that the conditional will ever lead to a output of ID-1.
+For those of you paying attention, it should be clear that the way I have configured the examples there is no way that the conditional will ever lead to an output of ID-1.
 Having said that the above examples give a good indication of the various options you have at your disposal to transform messages without having to possess complex programming skills.

 ##### Practice